nosqlbench/nosqlbench-docs/site/content/docs/workloads_101/07_more_op_templates.md

    **`stmt: <statement>`** property.
 It is not possible to detect if this occurs.
 Use caution if you choose to mix these forms.

-As explained above, `parm1: pvalue1` is a *free parameter*, and is simply short-hand for setting values in the params map for the statement.
+As explained above, `parm1: pvalue1` is a *free parameter*, and is simply shorthand for setting values in the params map for the statement.

 ## Named Statement Maps